Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Introduction

 The integration of multiple source domains for improved adaptation results on the unlabeled target domain is generally known as multi-source unsupervised domain adaptation.
 Inspired by the theoretical analysis of \citet{DAanalysis}, learning domain-invariant feature representations has become a prevailing paradigm for multi-source UDA.
-One typical approach is to jointly learn a common feature extractor together with domain-specific feature extractors and classifier heads.
-Various feature distance metrics \citep{long2015dan, dcoralsun2016deep, contrastivealign} or domain adversarial training \citep{adversarialalign} can be leveraged that serves as a preliminary alignment between source and target domains.
-Then different auxiliary losses are carefully designed to further reduce the domain shift.
-While these methods offer decent results, they require optimizing the entire set of parameters in the network and hence poses a significant challenge for optimization even without the widely used min-max objective \citep{zhao2018adversarial,li2018extracting, hoffman2018algorithms}.
-Such problem is further amplified if we wish to apply more advanced backbones such as Vision Transformer \citep{vit} for improved performance.
+One typical approach is to jointly learn a common feature extractor together with domain-specific classifier heads.
+Various feature distance metrics \cite{long2015dan, dcoralsun2016deep, contrastivealign} or domain adversarial training \cite{adversarialalign} can serve as a preliminary alignment between source and target domains, followed by different auxiliary losses carefully designed to further reduce the domain shift.
+Although these methods offer decent results in the single source setting, as the number of source domains increases, using only a single shared feature extractor to obtain domain-invariant features is inevitably difficult to optimize \cite{xu2022mutual}.
+Such a problem is further amplified in the modern large model era if we wish to apply more advanced backbones for improved performance.

-In this paper, we introduce a simple yet efficient approach for multi-source UDA without the need of retraining the entire network and the use of complicated min-max loss functions (See Figure~\ref{fig:method overview} for a comparison).
-In particular, we build upon prompt learning~\citep{lester2021power,wei2021pretrained} that has been designed to transfer knowledge learned from large pre-trained vision language models like CLIP \citep{clip}.
-In prompt learning, image representations are learned contrastively with a piece of language text termed as ``prompt" that describes the class of the image.
-While recent studies \citep{ dapt, ben2022pada} suggest learnable prompts can be used for the task of UDA, they are restricted to the single source scenario and directly generalizing them to the multi-source setting produces limited results.
-Furthermore, while prompt learning provides an efficient alternative, we argue that the number of parameters needed to be tuned could be further reduced.
+In this paper, we introduce prompt learning~\cite{lester2021power,wei2021pretrained}, which has been designed to transfer knowledge learned from large pre-trained vision language models like CLIP \cite{clip}, to multi-source UDA.
+In prompt learning, image representations are learned contrastively with a piece of language text termed ``prompt".
+Consequently, prompts are tuned with the backbone network fixed for a more efficient adaptation to downstream tasks (See Figure~\ref{fig:method overview} for a comparison).
+While recent studies \cite{dapt, ben2022pada} suggest that learnable prompts can be used for UDA, they are restricted to the single source scenario and directly generalizing them to the multi-source setting produces limited results.